pivot-access-ltd/bma-offline-docs/backup/backup.md

 <a href="#heading--postgresql-export"><h2 id="heading--postgresql-export">PostgreSQL export</h2></a>

-The following procedure involves three assumptions:
+Prior to stopping services (as described in the next section), export your PostgreSQL database with a database dump.
+This process is described in the following procedure, which involves three assumptions:

 1. you have installed region and rack controllers on the same machine.
 2. you have installed MAAS on Ubuntu 18.04 LTS (Bionic).